Yoast/wordpress-seo/README.md

 ## Usage

-To query for the Yoast Data as the seo object to your query.:
+To query for the Yoast Data as the seo object to your query:

 ```
 {